rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/309_user-management.md

 2. To add users:

-   1. On **Users** tab, enter a valid email address of the user you want to invite to rapyuta.io.
+   1. Under the **Users** tab, enter a valid email address of the user you want to invite to rapyuta.io.

    2. Click **ADD USER**.